 Unlike the Porter above, the Farpoint is more of a backpack which you can see from the harness.
 It is also zip-away (so great for storage, check-in or just putting in the overhead).

-But the beauty of is is that it is super padded, well made, supported with a sturdy Aluminium frame, so great for carry loads for longer periods.
+But the beauty of is that it is super padded, well made, supported with a sturdy Aluminium frame, so great for carrying loads for longer periods.

 The main compartment of the pack is not as large as the Porter, but then again this is a smaller pack (40L vs 46L).
 However, there are some cool internal compression straps you can use to get more out of the space you have.
 And anyway, they make this backpack in a few more sizes, so you could always get a larger one if you feel that the 40 is not big enough for you.